Does Homeowners Insurance Cover Busted Pipes in Texas?

-If you’re a Texan who remembers or was affected by the 2021 Winter Storm Uri, you may be worried about the next big winter.
+If you’re a Texan who remembers or was impacted by the 2021 Winter Storm Uri, you might be wondering: does homeowners insurance cover busted pipes when the next deep freeze hits Texas?

 If you’re worried about what the next winter will bring and your current policy is unclear whether burst pipes are covered, it may be worth contacting your insurer and purchasing additional coverage (if necessary).

-What Burst Pipe Damage Does Homeowners Insurance Cover vs. Not Cover?
+What Burst Pipe Damage Does Homeowners Insurance Cover and Not Cover?

 Cause of the Burst